Swiss CV

-The first step to being accepted for a job in Switzerland is to have an excellent Curriculum Vitae (CV).
-Switzerland has many specific requirements for a CV that can enhance your chances of getting a job.
-These are simple inclusions that can be made to tailor your CV for each individual application, plus a selection of things you should focus on when writing a CV and cover letter.
+The first step to being offered a job in Switzerland is to have an excellent CV (curriculum vitae).
+Switzerland has many specific requirements for a CV that can enhance your chances of finding a job.
+Here is what you should know about writing a Swiss CV.

 Useful websites for writing CVs in Switzerland

 Do you need some extra help creating the perfect CV?
-There are various companies that offer CV advice and help such as:
+There are various companies that offer CV help and advice, such as:

 Format of a Swiss CV